GNOME/gjs/doc/CPP_Style_Guide.md

 The tool [IWYU][iwyu] can help with this, but it generates a lot of false positives, so we don't automate it.

+In many cases, header files with SpiderMonkey types will only need to include one SpiderMonkey header, `<js/TypeDecls.h>`, unless they have inline functions or SpiderMonkey member types.
+This header file contains a number of forward declarations and nothing else.

 [iwyu]: https://include-what-you-use.org/

 #### Header inclusion order ####